Undisclosed Desires: Background and composition

-In an interview with English music magazine Mojo, songwriter Matthew Bellamy described "Undisclosed Desires" as one of "some tracks [...] that really take an influence from contemporary R&B, and a little bit from the David Bowie Song "Ashes to Ashes" – heavy beats, syncopation, very melodic, rhythmic vocals," adding that "Dom [Howard, Muse drummer] has done all the drum programming. [...]
+In an interview with English music magazine Mojo, songwriter Matthew Bellamy described "Undisclosed Desires" as one of "some tracks [...] that really take an influence from contemporary R&B, and a little bit from the David Bowie song "Ashes to Ashes" – heavy beats, syncopation, very melodic, rhythmic vocals," adding that "Dom [Howard, Muse drummer] has done all the drum programming. [...]
 It's the first song we've had where I don't play guitar or piano."
 NME commented on the lack of guitar and piano, writing that "the song [is] built around electric drum patterns and some slap bass from Chris Wolstenholme."
 Speaking about his slap bass contribution, Wolstenholme joked that "it's probably not ever been cool to play slap bass, [...] but on that song it just seemed to work so we kept it in."
 When performed live, Bellamy plays a keytar.
-Music magazine Q describe the song as having a "minimal and dance-y feel."
+Q describe the song as having a "minimal and dance-y feel."
 In the interview with Q, Bellamy also revealed the inspiration behind the song's lyrics, explaining that "it's actually quite a personal song about me and my girlfriend.
 I'm thinking people have had enough of geo-political stuff by the end of the album."
 The style of the song has been compared to that of new wave band Depeche Mode, especially their single "New Life".

 Release and reception

 The song garnered a mixed reception from critics, with some chastising the R&B sound while others thought of it as too much of a departure from their already diverse sound.
-Andrew Leahey of music website allmusic described the song as "bizarre Timbaland-meets-Depeche Mode ambiance," using it as an example of the band's apparent "tendency to pile excess upon excess."
+Andrew Leahey of music website allmusic described the song as "bizarre Timbaland-meets-Depeche Mode ambiance," using it as an example of the band's apparent "tendency to pile excess upon excess".
 Reviewing for NME, Ben Patashnik noted "Undisclosed" as evidence of the band "try[ing] to reignite the low-down R&B of ‘Supermassive Black Hole’," which he also suggests "backfires."
 Patashnik went on to criticize the song further, slating it as sounding like "something Timbaland might find down the back of his mixing desk."
 Mojo, on the other hand, identified "Undisclosed" as one of the highlights of The Resistance, along with "United States of Eurasia" and "Uprising".
-Q Magazine also described it favourably, calling it "a stark, gothic take (on Timbaland's style)".
+Q also described it favourably, calling it "a stark, gothic take (on Timbaland's style)".
 On 19 February 2010, "Undisclosed Desires" finished on the Hot30 Countdown at a peak of number 9.